biolink/biolink-model/docs/PopulationToPopulationAssociation.md

----
-parent: Classes
-title: biolink:PopulationToPopulationAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: PopulationToPopulationAssociation
+# Type: population to population association

 An association between a two populations